 Given the extremes which tested overland trail emigrants to their limits, the evidence of crime among the travelers was low, but it did happen.

-The pioneer families that headed west on the Oregon–California Trail were essentially small, mobile, self-contained communities and, as such, were plagued with the same sort of issues that could be found in the settlements from which they left back east.
+The pioneer families headed west on the Oregon–California Trail were essentially small, mobile, self-contained communities and, as such, were plagued with the same issues that found in the settlements from which they left back east.
 These controversies might include politics, religion, morals, family disputes, money, property, theft, and women.

 But, in addition to those issues was the grueling experience of life on the trail.
 The pioneers faced the unforgiving elements of the weather, exhaustion, malnutrition, disease, sore muscles, and congested campsites with hundreds of strangers.